wilsonj806/portfolio/portfolio-v2-patch-notes.md

   - Add a logo
   - Add a process breakdown page for select projects
-  - Update the Works section with javascript projects as they are made
-  - Update the Resume link in the Nav section with something else more permanent
   - Add tabs to the Works section for secondary content
+  - Create a workflow.html page that outlines my general development process
+  - Update the Works section with JavaScript projects as they are made